Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before you spend hours debugging that cryptic error,  **Google it first.** (Seriously.
-Even seasoned devs do this.
-We're not magicians, we're just really good at Googling error messages.)
-You'll likely find someone else already wrestled that digital beast into submission and shared the solution.
-Save yourself the headache (and maybe a few tears).
+- **Pro Tip:**  Before you dive into a complex coding problem, spend 5 minutes sketching it out on paper (or a whiteboard if you're feeling fancy).
+Trust me, wrestling with spaghetti code is way less fun than wrestling with a slightly messy diagram.
+You'll save yourself hours of debugging – and maybe even a few grey hairs.
+Think of it as preventative code-maintenance:  plan your attack, don't just charge in with your keyboard like a caffeinated rhino!

 ---

-### 📅 Last Updated: 2025-03-25 08:23
+### 📅 Last Updated: 2025-03-25 16:20

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!